-- Cut butter into pieces.
+- For the pastry shell: Cut butter into pieces.
 In a food processor blend flour, sugar, and salt until combined.
 Add butter and pulse until most of mixture resembles coarse meal, with remainder in small pea-sized lumps.
-Add 2 tablespoons of water and pulse just until incorporated.
+Add 2 tablespoons of the water and pulse just until incorporated.
 Test mixture by gently squeezing a small handful: If it does not hold together, add enough remaining water, 1 tablespoon at a time, pulsing and testing, until mixture just forms a dough.

 - Form dough into a disk.
-Chill dough, wrapped in plastic wrap, 30 minutes.
+Chill dough, wrapped tightly in plastic wrap, 30 minutes.

 - On a lightly floured surface roll out dough into a 12-inch round (about 1/8 inch thick).
 Fit dough into an 11'' tart pan with a removable fluted rim.
 Freeze pastry shell 20 minutes.

 - Line pastry shell with foil and fill with pie weights or raw rice.
 Bake shell in middle of oven until edge is pale golden, about 20 minutes.
 Carefully remove foil and weights and bake shell 10 minutes more, or until bottom is golden.
 Leave oven on.
 Cool shell in pan on a rack.

 - For the filling: Halve the squash and scoop out seeds.
 Lightly brush each cut side of squash with about 1 teaspoon oil and lay cut sides down on a baking pan.
 Roast in middle of oven for about 40 minutes, or until soft.